jakewebber/LoLQuickStats/README.md

 ###Current Version: 1.0
 <i>Instant stats for your League of Legends team lobby before you load in game, just a few clicks away.</i>

-Using Google's Tesseract OCR Enjine and image comparing, LoLQuickStats retrieves summoner names and selected champions from a League of Legends lobby screenshot.
+Using Google's Tesseract OCR Engine and image comparing, LoLQuickStats retrieves summoner names and selected champions from a League of Legends lobby screenshot.
 You can quickly look up your team's winrates, mastery levels, and more for the champions they're playing.
 All before you load into the game.

 ##[DOWNLOAD HERE](https://github.com/jakewebber/LoLQuickStats/blob/master/LoLQuickStats.zip?raw=true)
 and run `LoLQuickStats.jar`